Evan-R-Scott/NLP-Voice-Bot/README.md

-# Owned by a closed organization, this is an outdated old version
+# Owned by a closed organization, this is an outdated old version without the proxy and updated API/software

 ## Overview: